jzraiti/Coverage_Algorithm_Enviornmental_Sampling_Autonomous_Surface_Vehicle/README.md

 ## File Structure:
--Project files
+- Project files
-    -Jasons_function_tests:
+    - Jasons_function_tests:
-        -*these are scripts that test the functions in jasons_functions* -*the sys path will need to be modified for them to work, add path to jasons_functions*
+        - *these are scripts that test the functions in jasons_functions*
+        - *the sys path will need to be modified for them to work, add path to jasons_functions*
-    -Jasons_Functions:
+    - Jasons_Functions:
         *these are all of the functions that are used by the program, or can be used by futureprograms, in each function there is a docstring explaining inputs and outputs and purpose* zig_zag_pipeline.py
             *this is the main function which will run the complete image to waypoints pipeline*